mkner/basic-pid/docs/examples.rst

 possible complexity will be required of the PID controller for the process device it is being designed for is to start off with the PID controller in **Integrate Mode**.
 Then concentrate on fine tuning the gains.
 Sometimes this may be enough.
-If not, since there is already working knowledge of the process and it responses, the PID controller can be switched into **Iterate Mode** and algorithms and code can be developed to acheive the optimum required results.
+If not, since there is already working knowledge of the process and its responses, the PID controller can be switched into **Iterate Mode** and algorithms and code can be developed to acheive the optimum required results.